Singhyash491/BigMart_Sales_Prediction/README.md

 - The trained model (`XGBRegressor`) generated predictions for the test data (`y_pred`), which were stored as a NumPy array.
 These predictions correspond to the target variable (`Item_Outlet_Sales`) for each row in the test set.

 ---

-## 🚀 Next Steps
-To further enhance the project:
-1. Evaluate the predictions using metrics like RMSE, MAE, and R².
-2. Visualize the relationship between actual and predicted sales.
-3. Optimize the hyperparameters of the models to improve accuracy.
-4. Add documentation and markdown explanations for better readability.

----

-Feel free to fork or modify this project as needed.
-Contributions are welcome!